 Chart 1 details the laws, regulations, and policies that are used to regulate an adult day health care center and a pediatric medical day care center.
 These settings are utilized in South Carolina for individuals who need the specific service provided in the setting, regardless of payor source.
-The laws and regulations that apply to how these settings are operated are not just for Medicaid HCBS beneficiaries but also apply to individuals not receiving Medicaid HCBS.
+Therefore, the experience of individuals receiving HCBS in these settings are consistent with how those settings would be experienced by individuals who are not HCBS service recipients.

-HCBS Regulation Adult Day Health Care Pediatric Medical Day Care Action Required Timeline 42 CFR 441.301(c)(4)(i) : The Compliant: A person choosing to receive Compliant: Licensed the same None None setting is integrated in and services in an Adult Day Health Care is as any other child care facility supports full access of choosing to participate in activities and in the state.
-See SC Code individuals receiving therapies designed to activate, motivate Ann.§§ 63-13-10.
-Medicaid HCBS to the and/or retrain participants to enable greater community; them to sustain or regain functional including opportunities to independence.
-Each facility has to make seek employment and work available social, group, individual, in competitive integrated educational, recreational, and other settings; engage in activities.
-These activities take place in community life; control the facility, normally, but there must be personal resources; receive opportunities for excursions or outings services in the community, to points of interest of participants, to the same degree of assistance with community and personal access as individuals not referral activities, and planned indoor receiving Medicaid HCBS. and outdoor recreation.
-Additionally, the setting is licensed the same as any other Adult Day Health Care facility in the state.
-S.C.
-Code.
-Regs.
-61-75 (D).
+HCBS Regulation Adult Day Health Care Centers Pediatric Medical Day Care Center Conflicting/Action Required Timeline 42 CFR 441.301(c)(4)(i): The setting is integrated in and supports full access of individuals receiving Medicaid HCBS to the greater community A person choosing to receive services in an Adult Day Health Care is choosing to participate in activities and therapies designed to activate, motivate and/or retrain participants to enable them to sustain or regain functional independence.
+Each facility has to Licensed the same as any other child care facility in the state.
+See SC Code Ann.§§ 63-13-10.
+None None None make available social, group, individual, educational, recreational, and other activities.
+These activities take place in the facility, normally, but there must be opportunities for excursions or outings to points of interest of participants, assistance with community and personal referral activities, and planned indoor and outdoor recreation.
+Additionally,